 - Dark grey over light grey

-We note that the base model timber finish available on the W140 sedan “Zebrano” was not available on the C140 coupe.
-We have not been able to confirm whether “Dark Ash” was available on the C140 (that being the trim applied to the Grand Edition” sedans in the US.
+As a morre expensive model in the S Class range, the coupe was never offered with the base model timber trim which was available on the W140 sedan called “Zebrano”.
+So far, we have not been able to confirm whether “Dark Ash” was available on the C140 (that being the trim applied to the late model Grand Edition” sedans in the US).
+Any information from readers as to the availability of this trim, and images of the same, would be appreciated.

 Mechanical (all from W140.de):